0xSecureByte/JioFiber-Bypass/README.md

 => This tool can Jam the Router's Login Page.

 => Hence, Jio's Login Page will deny all IP's to login inside.

+"""This Tool is for EDUCATIONAL PURPOSES only, admin isn't responsible for jamming or collecting other's Data.
+With Great Power Comes Great Responsibility."""